 The documentation must be current (within 3-5 years) and include a description of the disability, how it affects the student’s academic performance, test taking in particular, and suggested accommodations

-The Washburn Director of Student Services will review the documentation and recommend what accommodation(s) to provide for the COMPASS.
+The Washburn Director of Student Services will review the documentation and recommend what accommodation(s) to provide for the ACCUPLACER.
 It will be the responsibility of the Coordinator of Testing to implement the recommendation.
 Should the student disagree with the recommendation for accommodations, he/she may appeal in writing to the Coordinator of Testing who will convene a committee to include the University Equal Opportunity Officer to review the recommendation.
 The determination of the Committee will be final.